api-evangelist/website/_posts/2018-07-16-if-search-for-swagger-or-openapi-does-not-work-i-try-postman-collection.markdown

 published: true
 layout: post
 title: >-
-  If A Search For Swagger or OpenAPI Does Yield Results I Try For A Postman Collection Next
+  If A Search For Swagger or OpenAPI Doesn't Yield Results I Try For A Postman Collection
 date: 2018-07-16T09:00:00.000Z
 tags:
   - API Evangelist